Elementary schools in the United States: Teaching

 Elementary School teachers are trained with emphasis on human cognitive and psychological development and the principles of curriculum development and instruction.
 Teachers typically earn either a Bachelor's or master's degree in Early Childhood and Elementary Education.

+Training programs for elementary school teachers often cover a variety of educational theories, including constructivist, behavioral, and socio-cultural approaches to learning.
+These programs also focus on developing skills in classroom management, differentiation to meet diverse learning needs, and effective communication strategies with students, parents, and colleagues.

 Certification standards for teachers are determined by individual states, with individual colleges and universities determining the rigor of the college education provided for future teachers.
 Some states require content area tests, as well as instructional skills tests for teacher certification in that state.

 Public Elementary School teachers typically instruct between twenty and thirty students of diverse learning needs.
 A typical classroom will include children with a range of learning needs or abilities, from those identified as having special needs of the kinds listed in the Individuals with Disabilities Act to those that are cognitively, athletically or artistically gifted.

 Teachers use a variety of ways to teach, with a focus on getting pupils attention.
 Humor is sometimes used.
 Cartoons, for example, can capture ideas in one image.

 A study of seven industrialized nations found that in 2006, the average starting salary of American public primary school teachers with minimum qualifications was $34,900.
 In this regard the United States was second only to Germany (non-U.S. salaries were converted to U.S. dollars at purchasing power parity).

 The 2007 a survey conducted by the American Federation of Teachers (AFT) reported that the average salary for an American teacher was $51,009; this is also recorded as the first time in history the average pay for teachers has exceeded the $50,000 mark.

 The National Center for Education Statistics found that as of the 2019-2020 school year, the average American teacher makes $63,645.
 Mississippi has the lowest average teacher's salary at $45,192, and New York has the highest average teacher's salary at $87,543.

 According to the Bureau of Labor Statistics, there are roughly 1.4 million primary school teachers employed in the United States as of 2012, with average earnings of $55,270, and median earnings of $52,840.